 Will parents evenings/extra-curricular activities/trip & visits still take place?

-- Decisions will be made on the format of presentation evenings and parents’ consultation evenings in the Autumn term along with our plans for extra-curricular activities depending on Government guidance.
+- Decisions will be made on the format of presentation evenings and parents’ consultation evenings in the due course along with our plans for extra-curricular activities depending on Government guidance.
 Currently we are delaying any trips, but will contact parents/carers if this changes.

 - We will continue to provide access to enrichment opportunities as far as we can with some activities taking place online.
 Details will be shared with all students.